Ruth Messinger: Political career

 In 1974, Messinger was asked to run for the school board.
 She won the seat and served from 1975 to 1977.
 In 1976, she ran for a seat on the New York State Assembly, but lost the election.
 The next year, she won a seat on the City Council, representing the Upper West Side.
 She was reelected in 1982 and 1985.
 While on the City Council, she proposed extending rent control from individuals to businesses.

 Messinger was a delegate to the 1980 Democratic National Convention In From 1990 to 1998, she served as Manhattan borough president, an office she gave up to unsuccessfully run for mayor in the 1997 election.
 Her candidacy made her the city's first female Democratic mayoral candidate.

 A political liberal, Messinger was known for her advocacy on behalf of public schools, efforts to achieve compromise between developers and neighborhood activists, and her aggressive media work.
 She is pro-choice and opposes the death penalty.
 During her 1997 campaign, she was nearly forced into a Democratic primary runoff with Reverend Al Sharpton, but avoided it by receiving 40% of the vote during a recount.
 She ultimately lost to Giuliani but received more than 500,000 votes.

-In 2005, Messinger endorsed Fernando Ferrer for mayor in the 2005 mayoral election.
-Ferrer had briefly run against her for mayor in 1997, before dropping out to endorse her and then run for reelection as Bronx borough president.
+Ferrer had briefly run against her for mayor in 1997, before dropping out to endorse Messinger and then run for reelection as Bronx borough president.
+In 1997, Messinger stood on the sidelines for a while as Deborah Glick and C. Virginia Fields competed to replace her as Manhattan Borough President.
+CV Fields became the first female African American borough president in New York City political history after Messinger's last minute endorsement of Fields over Glick.